Public Service Enterprise Group: Public Service Electric and Gas

 PSE&G serves the population in an area consisting of a 2600 sqmi diagonal corridor across the state from Bergen to Gloucester Counties.
 PSE&G is the largest provider of gas and electric service, servicing 1.8 million gas customers and 2.2 million electric customers in more than 300 urban, suburban and rural communities, including New Jersey's six largest cities.

-PSEG's transmission line voltages are 500 kilovolts (kV), 345 kV, 230 kV and 138 kV with interconnections to utilities in Pennsylvania, Delaware, and New York.
+PSE&G's transmission line voltages are 500 kilovolts (kV), 345 kV, 230 kV and 138 kV with interconnections to utilities in Pennsylvania, Delaware, and New York.
 The company's subtransmission voltages are 69 kV and 26 kV.
 PSEG's distribution voltages are 13.2 kV and 4.16 kV.

 PSEG Power

 PSEG Power has four main subsidiaries: PSEG Nuclear, PSEG Fossil, PSEG Energy Resources & Trade, and PSEG Power Ventures.

-PSEG Nuclear operates three nuclear reactors at two facilities in Lower Alloways Creek Township.
-PSEG owns one reactor at Hope Creek Nuclear Generating Station and operates two reactors at Salem Nuclear Power Plant where PSEG Nuclear holds a 57 percent stake (in partnership with Exelon Corporation).
-The three plants receive $300 million per year in subsidies.
-Exelon also operates two reactors at Peach Bottom Nuclear Generating Station in a 50/50 joint venture with PSEG.
+PSEG Nuclear operates three nuclear reactors at two sites in Lower Alloways Creek Township, New Jersey.
+It owns and operates the Hope Creek Nuclear Generating Station and holds a 57 percent stake in the Salem Nuclear Power Plant, which it operates in partnership with Exelon Corporation.
+The three reactors receive $300 million annually in subsidies.
+PSEG also shares ownership of the Peach Bottom Nuclear Generating Station in Pennsylvania with Exelon in a 50/50 joint venture; Exelon operates that facility.

+In October 2024, the New Jersey Board of Public Utilities approved a settlement that raised the average residential customer’s combined electric and gas bill by 7%, or approximately $15 per month.
+PSEG stated this was its first base rate increase since 2018 and noted that the adjustment was below the overall rate of inflation during that period.
+The increase was part of a rate case required by a previous settlement, aiming to recover costs from infrastructure investments and rising operational expenses, including wages and benefits.

 PSEG Long Island

-PSEG Long Island provides electricity to 1.1 million customers in Nassau and Suffolk counties, and the Rockaway Peninsula of Queens, part of New York City.
-This system operates under an agreement with the Long Island Power Authority, the state agency that owns the system, that went into effect January 1, 2014.
-PSEG was selected to essentially privatize LIPA after the controversies surrounding Hurricane Sandy, taking over near complete control of the system including its brand name, whereas before this agreement only a number of functions were performed by the private sector and the system was operated under the LIPA name.
+PSEG Long Island supplies electricity to approximately 1.1 million customers in Nassau and Suffolk counties, as well as the Rockaway Peninsula in Queens, New York City.
+The company operates under an agreement with the Long Island Power Authority (LIPA), a state agency that owns the electric grid.
+This arrangement began on January 1, 2014.
+PSEG was selected to manage the system more directly following criticism of LIPA’s performance during Hurricane Sandy.
+Under the new agreement, PSEG assumed most operational responsibilities and rebranded the service under its own name.

+In 2020, the Long Island Power Authority (LIPA) filed a lawsuit in New York court against PSEG Long Island, seeking $70 million in damages.
+The suit alleged the company failed to adequately respond to Tropical Storm Isaias, citing corporate mismanagement, misfeasance, and indifference.
+LIPA CEO Tom Falcone stated that PSEG Long Island had collected nearly $500 million from local customers over seven years without fulfilling basic service obligations.